WHO advisers back spaced-out COVID jabs

 The vaccine was the first to receive the WHO's nod since the novel coronavirus broke out in China a year ago.

-The jab is administered in two doses, but the WHO's Strategic Advisory Group of Experts on Immunization (SAGE) said on Tuesday that the second one could be delayed in order to allow more people to benefit from the first.
+The jab is administered in two doses — but the WHO's Strategic Advisory Group of Experts on Immunisation (SAGE) said on Tuesday that the second one could be delayed, in order to allow more people to benefit from the first.

 "SAGE recommends the administration of two doses of this vaccine within 21 to 28 days," the group's chair Alejandro Cravioto told a virtual news conference.